 2. Get inspired.
 The best way to kickstart your vow writing?
 Look to other vows you love for guidance and inspiration.
 Don’t be afraid to lift lines from your favorite poems, quotes, religious texts, or other vows you’ve read or heard that resonate (we don’t recommend a full copy-and-paste job, but borrowing a line or two is totally appropriate).
 You’ll start to identify commonalities in the expressions you’re drawn to, and that will help shape your own vows.
 To help get you started, check out some of our favorite wedding vow samples.

 3. Start with some notes.
 Before putting pen to paper, take a moment to think about your relationship—favorite memories, moments, and milestones.
-Think back to when you first met, or how you felt after your first date.
-Think about trips you’ve taken together, times when you took special care of each other, any challenges you’ve overcome, what makes you both laugh, what you admire about your fiancé, what your hopes for the future are.
+Think back to when you first met your future husband or wife, or how you felt after your first date.
+Think about trips you’ve taken together, times when you took special care of each other, any challenges you’ve overcome, what makes you both laugh, times you've been particularly happy, what you admire about your fiancé, what your hopes for the future are.
 These notes will give you those all-important details to pull from when you’re ready to draft your vows.

 4. Make some promises.
 The crux of wedding vows are the promises you’re making to one another—the “to have and to hold” part.
 You can pull directly from those traditional “I do” recitations, include them after you’ve delivered your own vows, or put your own spin on these promises entirely.
 But these promises are what cement your commitment to one another, so pick one, two, or several to deliver and commit to.
 These can be broad (“I promise to love you every day of our lives together.”) or specific to your unique relationship (“I vow to always let you have the last blueberry pancake.”).